jacobm3/vault-install/README.md

 ## Update vault.hcl with leader info

-Edit `/etc/vault.d/vault.hcl` on the remaining two nodes and add the hostnames of the other two nodes in the retry join section.
+Edit `/etc/vault.d/vault.hcl` on the remaining two nodes and add the hostnames of the other two nodes in the retry_join sections.
 For example, the `vault2` node storage block should look like this:

     storage "raft" {